yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 #### Nodes

+##### What is Node?
+- A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
+Each Node is managed by the control plane.
+A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.
+- Every Kubernetes Node runs at least:
+	- Kubelet, a process responsible for communication between the Kubernetes control plane and the Node; it manages the Pods and the containers running on a machine.
+	- A container runtime (like Docker) responsible for pulling the container image from a registry, unpacking the container, and running the application.

 Nodes run user applications and can either be Linux or Windows Nodes.
 Linux Nodes run Linux applications, whereas Windows Nodes run
 Windows applications.